 “Now Mama, Papa, there’s someone I want you to meet.”

 She drew them across the room to where several gentlemen were talking to a tall, rather thin woman of about sixty.
-She was very fashionably dressed in a gown of teal blue sarsenet, the low neckline discreetly draped with a froth of pale gold lace, the matching turban on her head trimmed with a jaunty gold feather.
-Her smile was bright, but to Demelza’s sharp eyes she looked a little unwell.
+She was very fashionably dressed in a gown of teal blue sarsenet, the low neckline discreetly draped with a froth of pale gold lace, and the matching turban on her head was trimmed with a jaunty gold feather.
+Her smile was bright, but to Demelza’s eye she didn’t look quite well.